kanisterio/kanister/design/kanister-kopia-integration.md

 ```

 The bucket, endpoint, and region are read from the secret referenced by the
-`spec.location.secret` property while the access-key and secret-access-key are
+`spec.storage.secret` property while the access-key and secret-access-key are
-read from the secret referenced by `spec.location.credentialSecret`.
+read from the secret referenced by `spec.location.credentialSecretRef`.
 The prefix, username, and hostname values are read from the `spec.repository`
 section, and the repository password is derived from the secret referenced by
-the `spec.repository.passwordSecret` property.
+the `spec.repository.passwordSecretRef` property.

 - Start the Kopia repository server as a background process